StonyBrookNLP/teabreac/README.md

 #### Summarize results

-If you've generated all predictions and evaluations, you can also generate the full summary of results on all model/dataset combinations (like Table 1) by running:
+If you've generated all predictions and evaluations, you can also generate the full summary of results on all model/dataset combinations (like Table 1) by first installing requirements `pip install -r requirements/summarize.txt` and then running:
 ```bash
 python summarize_results.py
 ```